mupfdev/CMOS-Holga/README.md

 In the end there was not much left of the Holga.
-The large lens was no use for the tiny image sensor, so I decided to adapt the optics from the GameBoy camera.
+The large lens was no use for the tiny image sensor, so I decided to adapt the optics from the GameBoy Camera.
 It was still a good choice.
 The Holga is very cheap and widely available, and the body is very light with plenty of room for the electronics.